CodeBeast357/downdrag/README.md

 Multiple websites can be scraped.

 - url: index page of the items
+- pagers: XPath of element to next page
 - items: XPath list of elements
 - infos: XPath of link to the element's details (defaults to the first link within the element)
 - name: XPath text value